earnestt1234/FED3_Viz/Manual.md

 - **The program slows down, doesn't respond, or crashes.**  In previous iterations of the code, I experienced slowdown when many FED files were loaded in one go (especially with long files) or when a plot was created with many devices shown as separate curves.
 In my experience, the program recovered and finished the loading/plotting after a few seconds.
 To avoid these issues, I had to select fewer (10 or less) devices when loading (i.e. per push of the Load Button) or plotting devices.
 However, changes since then have cleared up some of these issues (on my end; the program now "checks in" in between each device load or plot creation).
 If the problems on your device result in frequent crashes or persistent slow downs, even when using small amounts of data, please report this.
 I have taken a relatively minimal approach to optimizing speed, and there may be ways to improve.

 - **I can't load some of my FED data, or I can load but some plots don't work**.
 The most likely cause is that you have a previous version of FED output data, or that there have been edits to raw data.
 FED3 Viz tries to handle old formats of the data, but there may be cases which cannot be handled.
+Otherwise, there may have been errors in data logging which either break plot creation or cause odd output (we will aim to resolve these issues in the FED3 Arduino code, rather than to handle them in FED3 Viz).
 Some examples of current data are included on GitHub in the `example_data` folder.
 You can compare your data to these to see if there might be any obvious differences; you can also test that the example data load correctly.
 Please share any specific issues on GitHub.

 - **I do have differently formatted data; how can I know which plots work?**  If the discrepancy is that your data files are missing some columns (because of editing or previous file formats), the best bet is to check the [Appendix](#appendix) and look at the plot column dependencies - these are literally the columns that the program interacts with in order to make the plot.
 If the issue is that there are changed values (i.e. not written by FED3) in the data, the results are more unpredictable.
 Additionally, there are some specific notes about pokes in older file formats provided in the Appendix.